 Raised by a single mother, our founders — the seven Stanley Brothers plus their four sisters — grew up with a deep personal understanding of the demands placed on many women in our society.
 That’s why Charlotte’s Web is proud to help create opportunities for women to succeed.
 The Women’s Bean Project is doing just that: providing stepping stones to self-sufficiency and a better quality of life.

 Change a woman’s life, you change her family’s life as well.

 The concept is simple and yet not as common as it should be.
-Instead of temporary help for women struggling to get back on their feet, teach skills, give them an opportunity make a wage, and cultivate a hefty dose of self-worth as they go.
+Instead of temporary help while struggling to get back on their feet, The Women’s Bean Project is committed to teaching these women new skills by allowing them to make a wage and cultivating a hefty dose of self-worth as they go.
 That’s what The Women’s Bean Project provides.

 The Women’s Bean Project provides: